tessiert/bootcamping/README.md

-# React implementation of bootcamp project
+# Current state of a React/Reactstrap project for a code bootcamp I am currently taking